-Pregnancy & Postpartum Goat Care
+Pregnancy and Postpartum Goat Care

 In my previous post of this series, I talked about Baby Goat Care Basics.
 And it may seem a little backwards to talk about pregnancy and postpartum goat care after sharing my post about kidding.
 Well, there are a couple of reasons why I did things in this order.